SuperJohan64/simplarr-stack/README.md

 docker compose -f arr.yml -f jellyfin.yml --env-file simplarr-stack.env up -d
 ```

-If you're using Docker on Windows you can also run these commands with the included `build-simplarr-plex-stack.bat` and `build-simplarr-jellyfin-stack.bat` files.
+If you're using Docker on Windows you can also run these commands with the included `build-simplarr-plex-stack.bat` or `build-simplarr-jellyfin-stack.bat` files.

 # Container Configuration